-In this solution, you learn how to use the Google Maps API to add location-based context to telemetry data.
+In this solution, you learn how to use the Google Maps Platform to add location-based context to telemetry data.
 This solution describes the architectural design and considerations implemented in a sample application.
 The sample application collects street traffic data captured from freeways around San Diego, California, in the United States, and then shows traffic density heat maps superimposed on a Google map.

 To run and understand the sample code, see the tutorial.